 She (Sometimes) Used Her Powers For Good

-In "The Way Out," Geillis sees Claire is disturbed by the Tanners' boy losing his hand at the pillory for stealing, so she helps her new friend out the only way she knows how — by buttering up her husband Arthur to get him to lessen the sentence.
+In "The Way Out," Geillis sees Claire is disturbed by a tanner's boy losing his hand at the pillory for stealing, so she helps her new friend out the only way she knows how — by buttering up her husband Arthur to get him to lessen the sentence.